Universal holographic Wilson loops in 3d SCFTs: Conclusions and future prospects

 We combined our universal prediction for the subleading correction to the WL of family A with the results of \cite{Gautason:2025plx}, where it was argued that the M2-brane partition function yields the vev of the WL in the grand canonical ensemble (instead of the canonical ensemble).
 Hence, before comparing our results with the field theory answer we first perform a Laplace transform.
 This led us to a closed form expression for the perturbative part of the vacuum expectation value of the $1/2-\rm{BPS}$ WL of family A

 where $\e^{-\Gamma_{\text{M2}}}$ is the one-loop M2-brane partition function, which is given by (\ref{eq:gamma with qs} - \ref{eq: M2 eff action sum}).
 We highlight that this is merely the $1/N-$perturbative part of the WL operator and does not include the non-perturbative corrections, which would be exponentially suppressed in $N$ and be of $\mathcal{O}(\e^{-\# \sqrt{N}})$.
-Our findings of Section \ref{sec:examples famA} suggest that the contribution coming from the one-loop M2-brane partition function $\e^{-\Gamma_{\text{M2}}}$ seems to always be given in terms of trigonometric functions, when the internal space is a \textit{toric} Sasaki-Einstein manifold.\footnote{The only example for which $\e^{-\Gamma_{\text{M2}}}$ was not given in terms of trigonometric functions was for the $V_{5,2}$ manifold, which is non-toric.} One example worth highlighting is the $Q^{1,1,1}/\mathbf{Z}_{k}$ model, for which surprisingly we find $\e^{-\Gamma_{\text{M2}}}=2k$, indicating that the string theory limit $k\gg 1$ is exact.
-In general the M2-brane partition function is sensitive to the three charges $q_{l}$ that can be read off from the SE$_{7}$ metric.
+Our findings of Section \ref{sec:examples famA} suggest that the contribution coming from the one-loop M2-brane partition function $\e^{-\Gamma_{\text{M2}}}$ seems to always be given in terms of trigonometric functions, when the internal space is a \textit{toric} Sasaki-Einstein manifold.\footnote{The only example for which $\e^{-\Gamma_{\text{M2}}}$ is not given in terms of elementary functions is for the $V_{5,2}$ manifold, which is non-toric.} Some exceptions worth highlighting are the $Q^{1,1,1}/\mathbf{Z}_{k}$, $Q^{2,2,2}/\mathbf{Z}_{k}$ and $M^{3,2}/\mathbf{Z}_{k}$ models.
+Surprisingly, for the first we find $\e^{-\Gamma_{\text{M2}}}=k$ while for the latter two models we obtain $\e^{-\Gamma_{\text{M2}}}=2k$, indicating that the string theory limit $k\gg 1$ for each of these theories is exact.
+The results for the $Q^{2,2,2}/\mathbf{Z}_{k}$ and $M^{3,2}/\mathbf{Z}_{k}$ models seem to be in agreement with the fact that the recent analysis performed for the $Q^{1,1,1}$ and $D_{3}$ models in \cite{Hosseini:2025jxb} is not straightforwardly applicable to these former chiral quivers, as they might lack an M-theory phase.
+From our perspective the M-theory and string theory limits are indistinguishable.
+As highlighted earlier, in general the M2-brane partition function is sensitive to the three charges $q_{l}$ that can be read off from the SE$_{7}$ metric.
 Although their connection to the dual field theory remains unclear, they seem to be related to the $R$-charges of the matter fields.

 Motivated by our results, there are a variety of future directions that are worth exploring.
 First, and most obviously, it would be interesting to verify our results from a matrix model perspective.
 It is likely that for the gauge theories of family A, this would require employing similar numerical methods as were used in \cite{Geukens:2024zmt,Bobev:2025ltz}.
 Regarding family B, the authors of \cite{Hong:2021bsb} studied the matrix model of a certain class of Gaiotto-Tomasiello-like theories \cite{Gaiotto:2009yz, Gaiotto:2009mv}, which do not belong to the SCFTs of family B that we study.
 These theories are $\mathcal{N}=3$ Chern-Simons-matter necklace quivers with $r$-nodes, where $r\geq 2$ and feature a non-trivial Romans mass.
 It would be interesting to explore whether the methods used in \cite{Hong:2021bsb} could be employed to study the corresponding matrix model of the theories we study.
 It would also be interesting to perform a similar holographic analysis for the $\mathcal{N}=3$ Gaiotto-Tomasiello-like theories.
 We plan to discuss our findings on these topics in upcoming work \cite{FuturePaper}.